DFE-Digital/find-a-lost-trn/docs/staff-authentication.md

 - Activate the `identity_auth_service` feature
 - Set an IDENTITY_CLIENT_ID environment variable with value `get-an-identity-support`
 - Set a valid IDENTITY_CLIENT_SECRET (ask a tech lead)
-- Set IDENTITY_API_URL to https://preprod.teaching-identity.education.gov.uk
+- Set IDENTITY_API_URL (eg — use https://preprod.teaching-identity.education.gov.uk in dev)
-- Ask an Identity API team member to set up a user with your DfE email address on the Identity preprod environment
+- Ask an Identity API team member to set up a user with your DfE email address on the environment specified by IDENTITY_API_URL

 Following this, you can: